 The assessments of this stock since 1976 have consistently indicated a TAC of 8,000 tons.
-It was noted that there has been essentially no directed fishery in recent years and that the TACs were not fully utilized.
-In the absence of new data, STACFIS, advises that the TAC for 1983 remain at 8,000 tons.
+There has been essentially no directed fishery in recent years and the TACs were not fully utilized.
+In the absence of new data, STACFIS advises that the TAC for 1983 remain at 8,000 tons.